Freddd31/5330-Lab1/Reflection.md

-# Reflection on Sky Segmentation Project
+# Reflection on Sky Detector Project

 ## Effectiveness of the Approach
 The combination of K-means clustering and HSV color thresholding in the project significantly improved the accuracy of sky segmentation in images.
 Initially, without K-means, many non-sky elements were incorrectly identified as sky, affecting accuracy.
 Integrating K-means clustering effectively addressed this issue.